lu1a/farm-sharing-app/README.md

 # Installation

 TODO.
 For now just install cargo then cargo run this.
-Remember that Rocket uses nightly Rust.

 # Endpoints